zeyushen-yo/della-inference/README.md

 ### DO NOT CHANGE THE BELOW UNLESS YOU KNOW WHAT YOU ARE DOING ###
 # determine if you want to run it on Azure (changes slurm)
 use_azure: False
-azure_user: venia # NOTE: !!! add your azure user !!!
+azure_user: azureuser # NOTE: !!! add your azure user !!!
 # most likely ignore (edit only if you change templates)
 slurm_dir: templates
 slurm_fname: slurm_template.txt